Jerome B. Gilmore

 Jerome Boneparte Gilmore (born c.
+1827) was an American soldier who fought with the Union Army during the American Civil War.

+Biography

-1827, Kentucky), was raised in Louisville, Kentucky, and worked in his brother's well-known Louisville Gun and Fish Tackle shop.
-He arrived in Shreveport, Louisiana in 1849, working and living with gunsmith David Pobst (b.
+Gilmore was born in Kentucky c.
+1827 and was raised in Louisville.
+He worked in his brother's well-known Louisville Gun and Fish Tackle shop.

+Gilmore arrived in Shreveport, Louisiana in 1849, working and living with gunsmith David Pobst (b.
 1821, Ohio).
-Gilmore went into the gunsmith business for himself in 1853, and was one of a handful in the country that were distributors of the famous Deringer pistols.
+Gilmore went into the gunsmith business for himself in 1853 and was one of a handful in the country that were distributors of the famous Deringer pistols.
 Barrels of his derringers were sometimes hand-engraved "J. B. Gilmore, Shreveport, La.", while others were stamped.
 A very rare cased-set of dueling pistols marked "J. B. Gilmore" is known to exist.
 Today, all pistols with his markings are highly prized.